jwmarshall/time-o-lite/README.md

 - Built with modern web technologies for reliability and cross-platform compatibility
 - Bolt.new for initial application and design inspiration
 - Claude Code for polish and feature enhancements
-- No affiliation with Time-O-Lite or any trademarked entities
+- No affiliation with TIME-O-LITE or any trademarked entities